Zimmi48/gps-bank-data-analysis/README.md

 To use it, you will need a Google Places API key.
 To create one, go to the [Google APIs Console](https://code.google.com/apis/console/?noredirect).
-Once you have it, copy-paste it in a file called "analyzer.conf".
+Once you have it, copy-paste it in a file called "analyzer.conf" in the local directory where you are going to run the software.

 To know all the options, do ```./analyzer --help```.